keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

  1. Run continuous ingest for 24h with large compactions running externally in an autoscaled Kubernetes cluster.
  2. After ingest completion, started a full table compaction with all compactions running externally.
+ 3. Run continuous ingest verification process that looks for lost data.

 ### Setup